TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 Your window may change size during this process.
 To complete the installation of the Guest Additions you need to reboot your VM.
 New shortcut unlocked: `sudo reboot`

 Upon logging in you may not notice anything different, but try to maximize your VM now.
-Look at all of this room for activites!
+Look at all of this room for activities!

 ![Maxmimized VM](../../installations/imgs/34_room_for_activities.png)